 Dr. Wong obtained her PhD from the University of Melbourne, Australia.
 There, she focused on effector proteins that are secreted by gastrointestinal pathogens and how they interfere with host cell signaling pathways involved in inflammation and cell death to establish infection.
 Following the completion of her PhD in 2016, she joined the laboratory of Professor Alice Prince at Columbia University where she continued to investigate the interaction between the host and bacterial pathogens, particularly those that are multidrug-resistant.
 She has gained experience with various mouse models of pulmonary and skin infection.
 A major focus of her research, for which she was awarded a K99/R00 grant from the National Heart, Lung, and Blood Institute (NHLBI), is the host-pathogen metabolic interplay, which shapes the infection outcome.
 She is interested in understanding how opportunistic pathogens such as Klebsiella pneumoniae and Staphylococcus aureus subvert the host metabolic response and how this in turn dictates the immune response.
 In addition, she aims to manipulate the immunometabolic response to promote bacterial clearance via dietary intervention and changes in the microbiota.

-Dr. Wong will join the Center for Immunity and Inflammation (CII) at Rutgers NJMS as an Assistant Professor in the Department of Medicine in February 2024.
+Dr. Wong will join the Center for Immunity and Inflammation (CII) at Rutgers NJMS as an Assistant Professor and Chancellor Scholar in the Department of Microbiology, Biochemistry & Molecular Genetics in April 2024.

 Dr. Wong received his PhD at the University of Hong Kong where he studied the role of coronavirus proteins in perturbing innate immune responses.
 He then moved to Iowa and joined Dr. Stanley Perlman's lab for his postdoctoral training and research on coronavirus pathogenesis.
 During his postdoctoral training, Dr. Wong studied and characterized the Spike mutations found in human and camel MERS-CoV isolates in relation to pathogenesis.
 At the time of the COVID-19 pandemic, Dr. Wong was involved in developing several mouse models for SARS-CoV-2 infection that have been widely used by the scientific community.
 He also isolated a mouse-adapted strain of SARS-CoV-2 that causes severe disease in mice as a pathogenic model for COVID-19 for studying SARS-CoV-2 pathogenesis and vaccine and antiviral development.